Jambro2/Many-Glacier-Trails/README.md

 The workflow will look like this:
 1. Open QGIS
 2. Add Basemap & Coordinate System
-3. Run Queries for layers using QUICKOSM Tool
+3. Run Queries for layers using QUICKOSM Plugin Tool
 4. Add USGS elevation Data and extract contours
 5. Customize layers and symbology